Jor66453/StorageSTS/README.md

             if targetPlayer and targetPlayer.Character and targetPlayer.Character:FindFirstChild("Humanoid") then local target = targetPlayer.Character.HumanoidRootPart
                 teleportBehind(target) -- Teleport behind target
-                mouse.Hit = target.CFrame -- Aim at the target
+                aimAt(target) -- Aim at the target
                 simulateClick() -- Simulate clicking

                 -- Check target health to stop when dead